 Cleaning options to reduce resin fouling

 Water softener resin is extremely porous, which is beneficial because it allows for more surface area to capture calcium and other metals in source water.
 Surprisingly, 99% of ion exchange actually happens in the interior of the bead.
 Resin beads, ranging in size from 16 to 50 mesh, are abused daily during the backwash process and by contaminants in the source water.
-Resin could last much longer in these hostile environments with a few fairly inexpensive solutions.
+Resin for water softeners could last much longer in these hostile environments with a few fairly inexpensive solutions.

-Resin is designed to change the chemical makeup of minerals, which makes them cling to the resin beads.
+Resin for water softeners is designed to change the chemical makeup of minerals, which makes them cling to the resin beads.
 In the exchange, the resin bead loses sodium and/or potassium ions.
 Just before the resin becomes completely saturated with calcium or magnesium, the unit should be set to regenerate.
 This allows a sodium-rich brine solution (or potassium permanganate for greensand applications) to rinse away the minerals stuck to the resin beads and restore them to peak efficiency—at least in theory.

 Resin life varies based on several factors, such as the type of resin used, the minerals or oxidants present in the source water and the regeneration cycle.
 Some resin manufacturers see gel-type, 8% softening resin life as a 10- to 15-year event.
 Because cation resin is essentially porous plastic beads, it is highly susceptible to chloramines and chlorine degradation.
-The presence of 2-ppm residual chlorine in a water system can cut the life expectancy of a standard softening resin in half.
+The presence of 2-ppm residual chlorine in a water system can cut the life expectancy of a standard resin for water softeners in half.